ThomasC12000/holbertonschool-simple_shell/README.md

 ### Install and run :

-To install and run Simple Shell, follow these steps:
+To install and run Simple Shell, follow these steps :

-Clone the repository using the following command:
+Clone the repository using the following command :
 ```
 git clone https://github.com/ThomasC12000/holbertonschool-simple_shell.git
 ```